 For the GPU computation, the physical values of particles are stored in 2D textures in the GPU memory.
 We use 32bit floating-point RGBA textures, and thus each texel can store up to four values for a particle.
-Our implementation uses ten textures, that is, two position textures, two velocity textures, one property texture (region half-width w, particle index, strand index and non-stretched length), one original position texture, one texture for optimal translation and three textures for optimal rotation (3 × 3 matrix, nine components).
+Our implementation uses ten textures, i.e., two position textures, two velocity textures, one property texture (region half-width w, particle index, strand index and limiting length), one original position texture, one texture for optimal translation and three textures for optimal rotation $(3\times3 \text{ matrix}, 9 \text{ components})$ .
 Strand indices (see Figure 7) are required to distinguish strands because values for all particles are stored in the same textures, and each strand can contain a different number of particles.
-In addition, our implementation requires one bucket texture, where each texel represents a voxel that stores particle indices for nearest-neighbour searches in the collision detection process.
+In addition, our implementation requires one bucket texture, where each texel represents a voxel that stores particle indices for nearest-neighbor searches in the collision detection process.